 HIST 493: Internship

-HIST 493 places students in a field internship for one semester.
-Student interns will register for Hist 493, and internships are generally for students of senior standing, though exceptions are made regularly.
-Students may receive 2, 3, or 4 credit hours for work on historical projects with approved agencies.
+HIST 493 places students in a field internship for one semester, and students receive credit for work on historical projects with approved agencies.
+Internships are generally for students of senior standing, and student interns will register for Hist 493.
+Students may receive 2, 3, or 4 credit hours for work per semester, for a maximum total of 6 credits.
 The work of the internship varies according to the placement, and our Director of Internships takes particular care to place students in internships which match their interests and career goals.
 Interns have written research papers and mini-histories, developed interpretive programs, participated in archaeological projects, conducted oral history interviews, prepared exhibitions, catalogued manuscript collections, and discharged a variety of administrative duties.
-Placements to date include Agecroft Hall, the Baptist Foreign Mission Board, the Black History Museum and Archives, Congregation Beth Ahabah Museum and Archives, the Library of Virginia, Maggie Walker House, Magnolia Grange, Maymont Foundation, Meadow Farm Museum, Museum of the Confederacy, Petersburg National Battlefield Park, Richmond National Battlefield Park, and Colonial National Historic Park (all three under the National Park Service), Valentine Museum, VCU Libraries, Virginia Department of Historic Resources: Division of Archaeology and Division of Preservation Services, Virginia Historical Society, and Wilton House Museum.
+Student placements to date include Agecroft Hall, the Black History Museum and Cultural Center of Virginia, Congregation Beth Ahabah Museum and Archives, Hollywood Cemetery, the Library of Virginia, Maggie Walker House, Magnolia Grange, Maymont Foundation, Meadow Farm Museum, Petersburg National Battlefield Park, Richmond National Battlefield Park, the Valentine Museum, VCU Libraries, Virginia Department of Historic Resources: Division of Archaeology and Division of Preservation Services, the Virginia Holocaust Museum, the Virginia Museum of History and Culture, the Virginia War Memorial, and Wilton House Museum.

 Interested students should start by considering the area of history they are most interested in and potential places to intern.
-They should also contact the VCU history internship program director, Prof. John Kneebone, for help in setting up the internship.
+They should also contact the VCU history internship program director, Prof. Brian J. Daugherity, for help in setting up the internship.

 To be accepted into the program, a student must: